Donders-Institute/bidscoin/README.md

 ### The bidsmap_template

     # --------------------------------------------------------------------------------
-    # Generic config file for bidsmaps with the default heuristics for identifying
+    # Generic YAML file for bidsmaps with the default heuristics for identifying
     # the BIDS modalities and BIDS labels.
 Do not change/use this file but create a
     # separate file (e.g. [bidsmap_<YourTagHere>.yaml]) with the same format to
     # set your site/study-specific heuristics (see [bidsmap_dccn.yaml] and
     # [bidsmapper.py]).
-The bidsmap config file can be passed to [bidsmapper.py]
+The bidsmap YAML file can be passed to [bidsmapper.py]
     # which uses it when traversing through the datasets to generate the bidsmap.yaml
     # mapper file (see [bidsmap_example.yaml] for details).
 The datastructure of a
-    # bidsmapper config file should be 5 levels deep and follow:
+    # bidsmap YAML file should be 5 levels deep and follow:
     # dict > dict > list > dict > dict
     # --------------------------------------------------------------------------------